different-ai/embedbase/README.md

 ## Docs and support

-Check out our [tutorials](https://docs.embedbase.xyz) for step-by-step guides, how-to's, and best practices.
+Check out our [tutorials](https://docs.embedbase.xyz) for step-by-step guides, how-to's, and best practices, our documentation is powered by ChatGPT, so you can ask question directly.

 Ask a question in our [Discord community](https://discord.gg/DYE6VFTJET) to get support.